Unlinked Brand Mentions: Why They Matter More in The Age of AI

 The idea that mentions could count is not new.
 Google was granted a patent describing "express links" and "implied links," where an implied link is a reference to a resource without an actual hyperlink.
 A patent is not proof of use, and Google's public position is that an unlinked mention is not a link, but the concept shows the thinking is on the table.
 Ahrefs covers the unlinked-mention debate in detail.

-Mentions, Entities, and the Knowledge Graph
+Mentions, Entities, and The Knowledge Graph

 This is why a mention in a topically relevant article does more than a mention in a random one, even with no link in either.
 Co-occurrence teaches the search engine, and the language model, what you are known for.
 A supplement brand named alongside clinical-study language reads differently than the same brand in a generic business listing.